 - What is their commitment to transparency?
-What are the company’s values and how are they echoed in the website content and in action?
+What are the company’s values, and how are they echoed in the website content and action?

 Authentic Cultural Engagement

 - What regional customs and traditions will be experienced during the tour or stay?
-While learning about a country’s festivals are important, it is crucial to learn about the specific cultures that exist within a village and in other smaller regions.
+While learning about a country’s festivals is important, learning about the specific cultures within a village and in other smaller regions is crucial.

 - How are local cultures contextualized?
 What are local festivals that aren’t celebrated at a national level?
 Which local foods are served that are unlikely to be found on restaurant menus?
 What opportunities exist for community interaction?

 - Who are the people one will engage with?
-Who will guide the tours, host homestays, or demonstrate tea manufacturing processes?
-What are their backgrounds, be it cultural or socio-economic?
+Who guides the tours, hosts homestays, or demonstrates tea manufacturing processes?
+What are their backgrounds, be they cultural or socio-economic?

 - What language learning opportunities are there?
 While learning a national language is important, how are the regional languages or dialects represented?
 What opportunities exist to learn or exchange languages?

 - What involvement in the tea gardens exists?
 Are there slow tea tour options?
-Will a guest rise at the crack of dawn to pluck tea alongside the tea pluckers?
+Will a guest rise at dawn to pluck tea alongside the tea pluckers?
 What opportunities allow for engagement with tea manufacturing processes?

 - How will one drink tea?
-Which historic or modern tea drinking ceremonies are included?
+Which historical or modern tea-drinking ceremonies are included?
 Will one experience chadao (chado), chayi, or chanoyu?
 Will one learn how to make chai?
 Furthermore, which teaware will be used?
 Are there any opportunities to learn about or make pottery, smash a kulhad cup, or learn how to identify the value of a Yixing teapot?

 - What activities are available outside of the realm of tea?
-The culture of a region is far comprehensive beyond just the tag of tea.
+The culture of a region is far more comprehensive beyond just tea.
 What other ways can one engage with the host culture, such as cooking, gardening, foraging, bird watching, hiking, and via music, theatre, literature, and art?

 Nakao Village, nestled in Higashi Sonogi, Japan, is a rural community with a rich history of tea cultivation.
 Geologically, the land was originally formed by volcanic activity.
 Today, the average elevation is 250 meters.
 Tea has grown in the region for five hundred years.
-The tea factory has been operated for more than 70 years by the Nakayama family who is committed to environmentally friendly practices across agricultural cultivations.
+The Nakayama family has operated the tea factory for over 70 years and is committed to environmentally friendly practices across agricultural cultivations.
 They initiated an outreach program in eco-tourism in 2014.
-“We hope to bring visitors and overnight guests into our community not as tourists, but as equals.
+“We hope to bring visitors and overnight guests into our community not as tourists but as equals.
 We want to provide the hospitality that promotes the exchange of good feelings.”
 Learn more…

-Wow Taiwan provides half-day and day-long tours and experiential learning trips in villages across northern Taiwan.
-They offer several Slow Tea Tours, notably the Tea Master Tour as well as the Tea Mountains Culture Tour both in Pinglin.
-“Whether sampling the local brews, making conversation with shop owners on its Old Street or watching the sun emerge from behind its hills, Pinglin encourages visitors to slow down, and bring into focus the simpler pleasures in life.”
+Wow, Taiwan provides half-day and day-long tours and experiential learning trips in villages across northern Taiwan.
+They offer several Slow Tea Tours, notably the Tea Master and Tea Mountains Culture Tour in Pinglin.
+“Whether sampling the local brews, making conversation with shop owners on its Old Street, or watching the sun emerge from behind its hills, Pinglin encourages visitors to slow down and bring into focus the simpler pleasures in life.”
 Learn more…